dustdustinthewind/IntralismQoLMod/README.md

 - Intentional Mod "Bug": The "Map" drop down menu flashes and sometimes stays up while/after loading.
 I'd rather this wasn't the case.
 - Mod Bug: Assorted console spam that could effect performance. **Workaround** Click the "report a bug" button on the main menu and [let me know!](https://steamcommunity.com/id/DustDustInTheWind/)
 - Vanilla Bug: Map Selector Sometimes pops up when entering the game. **Workaround:** Don't force close intralism after opening (but not closing) the map selector.
-- Vanilla Bug: Editor overwrites custom values if they are out of range.**Workaround:** Don't click "Apply" on events that have had their values set manually in config.txt.
 - Vanila Bug: Highscore doesn't save the first time you play a new map. **Workaround:** Fail the map with a positive score then start again.
 - Vanilla Bug: Rank updating can cause stutter during gameplay (is this still a bug? need to check/test). **Workaround:** check console to wait for rank update before playing a map again
 - Vanila Bug: Event Editor drop-down doesn't always position properly. **Workaround:** Scroll to a new arc, don't leave the drop down open while playing.